21. People have climbed Everest without oxygen

 Coral reefs support the most species per unit area of any of the planet's ecosystems, rivaling rain forests.
 And while they are made up of tiny coral polyps, together coral reefs are the largest living structures on Earth — a community of connected organisms — with some visible even from space, according to NOAA.

 How low can you go?
-The deepest point on the ocean floor is 35,813 feet (10,916 meters) below sea level in the Mariana Trench.
+According to NOAA, the deepest point on the ocean floor is 36,200 feet (11,033 meters) below sea level in the Mariana Trench.
 The lowest point on Earth not covered by ocean is 8,382 feet (2,555) meters below sea level, but good luck walking there: That spot is in the Bentley Subglacial Trench in Antarctica, buried under lots and lots of ice.

 The lowest point on land, however, is relatively accessible.
-It's the Dead Sea between Jordan, Israel and the West Bank.
-The surface of this super-salty lake is 1,388 feet (423 m) below sea level.
+It's the Dead Sea between Jordan, Israel and the West Bank, according to the European Space Agency (ESA).
+The surface of this super-salty lake is 1,400 feet (427 m) below sea level.

-We're not kidding!
 In Cameroon and on the border of Rwanda and the Democratic Republic of the Congo there are three deadly lakes: Nyos, Monoun and Kivu.
 All three are crater lakes that sit above volcanic earth.
 Magma below the surface releases carbon dioxide into the lakes, resulting in a deep, carbon dioxide-rich layer right above the lakebed.
-That carbon dioxide can be released in an explosion, asphyxiating any passersby.
-[Images: One-of-a-Kind Places on Earth]
+That carbon dioxide can be released in an explosion, asphyxiating any passersby, according to Nature.

 As the climate changes, glaciers are retreating and contributing to rising sea levels.
 It turns out that one particular glacier range is contributing a whopping 10 percent of all the meltwater in the world.
 That honor belongs to the Canadian Arctic, which lost a volume equivalent to 75 percent of Lake Erie between 2004 and 2009.

 Humans leave our mark on the planet in all sorts of weird ways.
 For example, nuclear tests in the 1950s threw a dusting of radioactivity into the atmosphere.
-Those radioactive particles eventually fell as rain and snow, and some of that precipitation got trapped in glaciers, where it forms a little "you are here" layer for scientists trying to date the age of glacial ice.
+According to the American Geophysical Union, those radioactive particles eventually fell as rain and snow, and some of that precipitation got trapped in glaciers, where it forms a little "you are here" layer for scientists trying to date the age of glacial ice.